open-mmlab/mmtracking/docs/en/dataset.md

 # unzip files in 'data/trackingnet/*.zip'
 bash ./tools/convert_datasets/trackingnet/unzip_trackingnet.sh ./data/trackingnet
 # generate annotations
-# there are two options for preprocessing the dataset.
-# choice 1: using the offline coco-format annotation and correspondingly the `SOTTrainDataset` class is used in training and `SOTTestDataset` is used in test.
 python ./tools/convert_datasets/trackingnet/trackingnet2coco.py -i ./data/trackingnet -o ./data/trackingnet/annotations
-# choice 2: using the online annotation parsing and correspondingly the `TrackingNetDataset` class is used in training and test.
 python ./tools/convert_datasets/trackingnet/gen_trackingnet_infos.py -i ./data/trackingnet -o ./data/trackingnet/annotations

 # OTB100